Russia, Belarus hold talks over re-export of banned Western food

 "As to our domestic market, we had a separate discussion of this question.
 It's our internal deal.
 If we need Polish apples, we buy them, but not for Russia," Lukashenko said.

-On Tuesday, Sergei Dankvert, the head of Russia's veterinary regulator, and other officials from the agency traveled to Minsk for talks.
+On Tuesday, Sergei Dankvert, the head of Russia's veterinary regulator, and other officials from the agency travelled to Minsk for talks.
 A delegation from Belarus was expected in Moscow on Wednesday.

 Belarus is Russia's closest ally, relying on Moscow for cheap energy and serving as a buffer zone between Russia and NATO nations.